symmetryinvestments/excel-d/README.md

 This dub package contains D declarations for the [Excel SDK](https://msdn.microsoft.com/en-us/library/office/bb687883.aspx) as well as a D wrapper API.
 This allows programmers to write Excel worksheet functions in D.

-Generated documentation is available at [Kaleidic Open Source Documentation](http://code.kaleidic.io).
+Generated documentation is available at [Kaleidic Open Source Documentation for Excel-D](http://excel-d.code.kaleidic.io).

 A working XLL example can be found in the [`example`](example) directory.
 Running `dub build` there will create an XLL